Keto Diet 101: Separating Hype from Reality

 Getting Started: Understanding Ketosis

-Before diving in, I consulted with clinical nutrition coach Ariane Hundt, M.S., who warned me that it could take 1-2 weeks to enter ketosis, a state where my body would switch from relying on glucose to fat as its primary energy source.
-To achieve this, I needed to drastically alter my eating habits, ensuring that 75% of my daily calories came from healthy fats, 15% from protein, and a mere 10% from carbohydrates.
+Before diving into the keto diet, I consulted with a clinical nutrition coach who warned me that it could take 1-2 weeks to enter ketosis, a state where my body would switch from relying on glucose to fat as its primary energy source.
+To achieve this, I needed to drastically alter my eating habits, ensuring that:

 The Workout Challenge: Adapting to Keto

 As I began my keto journey, I wondered how my workouts would be affected.
-Would I still be able to crush my favorite running-and-strength treadmill classes?
+Would I still be able to perform at the same level?
 Initially, I felt sluggish, and my performance suffered.
-Menacham Brodie, C.S.C.S., C.N.C., head coach of Human Vortex Training, explained that this was normal, as my body was adapting to a new energy source.
-He advised me to scale back on high-intensity workouts and focus on lower-intensity cardio, like weightlifting and steady-state exercises.
+A fitness expert explained that this was normal, as my body was adapting to a new energy source.
+He advised me to:

 Fueling My Workouts: Avoiding the Keto Flu